 No child under 8 shall be unattended at any time unless for a scheduled library program with specifications noted in advertising.
-The responsible person for said child should plan to be at the library when such program concludes.
+The responsible caregiver for said child should plan to be at the library when such program concludes.

 The Wilson Public Library assumes no responsibility for children left unattended on library premises.

-If library staff judges that any unattended child is not coping adequately, a staff member will immediately try to locate the responsible caregiver or, if caregiver is present, to explain patron behavior policy.
+If library staff judges that any child is not coping adequately, a staff member will immediately try to locate the responsible caregiver or, if caregiver is present, to explain patron behavior policy.
 If the caregiver cannot be found, or if the library is closing, the staff will contact the police department for assistance.
 The staff will under no circumstance take the child out of the building.